jacobccooper/progne_niche_evolution/01_data_format.md

 the genus and 2) if the birds are saturating the geographic scope of their niche within their geographic distribution.

-**Note** that throughout this pipeline, I occasionally refer to Mexican birds as *enigmae*.
-This is *not* the official subspecies name, but merely a reflection of the fact that the subspecies of these birds is not known for certain.
+**Note** that throughout this pipeline, I occasionally refer to Mexican *Progne subis* as *enigmae* and coastal *P. s. arboricola* as *pacifica*.
+These are *not* the official subspecies names, but merely a designation to help me keep track of these populations through the pipeline as discrete from other populations.

 More information on the populations can be found in the `readme` file.